Take a deep breath and relax! You’ve finally found the ultimate guide to buying the right hockey stick for you!

 But especially for the newbie (or parent of) or adult leaguer who’s getting back into the game after years apart, it’s a challenge to know where to start let alone what is worth buying.

-So, like any great teammate, we are here to help.
+So, like any great teammate, the Hockey Players Club is here to help.

 If you want to buy the right hockey stick for you, it’s really a simple two-step process: